Everything PR News

 GM filed with NHTSA, issued the public notice, structured owner notification through Chevrolet and GMC dealers, and offered free replacement of the pretensioner assembly.
 The campaign cost was modest by industry standards.

-By every benchmark that exists today, this is what a clean recall looks like.
+By every benchmark that exists, this is what a clean recall looks like.

 The 2016 playbook, line by line

-The recall is a textbook of the operational discipline EPR now tracks in its Automotive Recall Communications Benchmark 2026:
+The recall is a textbook of operational crisis-communications discipline:

 • NHTSA disclosure velocity.
 Fast.
 The defect was identified through warranty analysis and disclosed to the regulator before any external pressure built.